Top 10 Mobile Device Management systems

 2019.
 Google adds new device management and access controls to G Suite

-G Suite is getting updates that should help users to keep a lid on both device management and access control.
-First it’s automatically enabling “basic device management” for each desktop device that accesses G Suite within an organization.
-In a second update, Google is enabling what it calls “context-aware” access controls for G Suite Enterprise customers based on its “zero trust” security model, sometimes called “BeyondCorp.”
-The third update today pertains to Google’s G Suite Security Center, which provides analytics services for companies that want to assess any security threats and investigate and take action on any issues that might come up.
-As of today, security admins can now create automated rules that prompt “remediative actions” or send notifications to the alert center, should certain conditions be met.
+G Suite is introducing updates designed to enhance device management and access control for its users.
+Firstly, the platform will automatically enable "basic device management" for every desktop device accessing G Suite within an organization.
+Secondly, Google is introducing "context-aware" access controls based on its "zero trust" security model, known as "BeyondCorp," exclusively for G Suite Enterprise customers.
+These controls aim to provide a more secure environment.
+The third update concerns the G Suite Security Center, which offers analytics services for companies to assess security threats and address any issues that arise.
+With the latest update, security administrators can create automated rules that trigger "remediative actions" or send notifications to the alert center based on specific conditions being met.
+These enhancements contribute to a more comprehensive and efficient security infrastructure within G Suite.

 2018.
 SAP to discontinue its MDM platform in 2020

-SAP has announced that mainstream maintenance for the SAP Mobile Platform will officially end on the same date in 2020.
-When SAP bought Sybase for $5.8 billion dollars in 2010, it also acquired Afaria as part of the Sybase Unwired Platform, which has since been renamed the SAP Mobile Platform.
-Now SAP offers to switch to its Cloud Platform Mobile Services.
-This single integrated mobile offering serves customers by providing a solution that integrates with both on-premises and cloud-based data sources, while innovating at the speed of the cloud.
-SAP will also continue to deliver quality enhancements to customers’ existing on-premises investments in SAP Mobile Platform per SAP terms and conditions.
-All customers with active maintenance agreements can expect the SAP Mobile Platform to be supported per SAP guidelines.
+SAP has made an announcement regarding the future maintenance of the SAP Mobile Platform.
+Mainstream maintenance for this platform will officially cease on a specific date in 2020.
+When SAP acquired Sybase, including Afaria as part of the Sybase Unwired Platform, in a significant deal worth $5.8 billion dollars back in 2010, the platform was subsequently renamed as the SAP Mobile Platform.
+In order to provide an alternative, SAP now offers the option to transition to its Cloud Platform Mobile Services.
+This integrated mobile solution caters to customers by seamlessly integrating with both on-premises and cloud-based data sources, while embracing the agility of cloud-based innovation.
+Furthermore, SAP will continue to deliver valuable enhancements to support customers' existing on-premises investments in the SAP Mobile Platform, adhering to SAP's terms and conditions.
+Customers with active maintenance agreements can expect ongoing support for the SAP Mobile Platform based on SAP's guidelines.

 2017.
 Arxan Technologies acquired mobile app management startup Apperian